Immigration exceeded emigration for the second year in a row

-According to the revised data of Statistics Estonia, 1,315,944 persons lived in Estonia on 1 January 2016 – 2,673 persons more than at the same time a year earlier.
-The population figure decreased by 1,336 persons due to negative natural increase, but increased by 2,410 as a result of positive net migration.
-The increase in the population figure was also influenced by changes in the calculation methodology, resulting in 1,599 persons being added to the population.
+According to the revised data of Statistics Estonia, 1,315,635 persons lived in Estonia on 1 January 2017, which is 309 persons less than at the same time a year earlier.
+The population figure decreased by 1,339 persons due to negative natural increase, but increased by 1,030 persons as a result of positive net migration.

 For further information: